The Fight for a Living Wage is a Fight for Human Rights

 But how clean is their side of the street?
 Not clean at all.

 By mentioning them, the intent is not simply to spotlight the politicians who have voted against raising the minimum wage.
 This also refers to those proud liberal Democrats who struggled through college just to barely scrape by post-graduation, and who tenaciously hold onto their feelings of entitlement, since they were able to attend college.
-Why should they support anyone's fight to make as much as they make, when they didn't even have to crack a book, let alone pay for that priviledge?
+Why should they support anyone's fight to make as much as they make, when they didn't even have to crack a book, let alone pay for that privilege?
 A large portion of people earning mimimum wage are college graduates, but they probably chose the wrong major, so it's their own fault.
 They deserve to starve.

 Can we not forgive others for having more than condiments and trinkets on their minds, when they're one busted radiator away from being homeless?
 Perhaps if they were paid enough to cover all their major daily concerns, you would see improvements in their job performance.
 In any case, some incentive to motivate workers to do better would not go amiss.

 But no. If you want to be paid enough to live comfortably, you must first attain the speed of a machine, the accuracy of a computer, and the blind loyalty of a robot.
-You must do all these things as pennance for failing to attend college, or, if you attended college, failing to study the right subjects.
+You must do all these things as penance for failing to attend college; or, if you attended college, failing to study the right subjects.
 You must do all of these things in spite of the fact that you aren't currently being paid enough to maintain the vehicle that takes you to work and back, or the insurance to keep it legal, let alone the gasoline required to drive it.
 If you don't like that, then suck it up and deal with it.
 At least you aren't homeless...yet.

 This is class-baiting at its finest.
 Democrats' base of support is traditionally comprised of middle class Americans, but corporate Democrats are all that's left to represent that collapsing institution.
 Instead, the shrinking middle class have become the jailers, only marginally better off than the jailed, and they do it for crumbs.
 At least they aren't 'baristas', or 'basement dwellers'.